Why did the Mexican Navy Ship Cuauhtémoc Crash Into the Brooklyn Bridge?

 The Cuauhtémoc is Mexico’s flagship training vessel, the final stop in a cadet’s education at the Heroica Escuela Naval Militar.

-Every year, it embarks on a **global tour **— this year’s voyage spans 22 ports over 254 days — designed to test seamanship, showcase culture, and project goodwill.
+Every year, it embarks on a global tour.
+The 2025 voyage spanned 22 ports over 254 days and was designed to test seamanship, showcase culture, and project goodwill.

 Named after the last Aztec emperor, the ship carries history and national identity on every voyage.

-Cuauhtémoc is still celebrated in Mexico as a national hero — a symbol of resistance against conquest.
+Cuauhtémoc remains celebrated in Mexico as a national hero and a symbol of resistance against conquest.

 With its towering masts, 2,377 square meters of sail, and home port in Veracruz, the Cuauhtémoc makes a spectacle of every arrival.